List of YuYu Hakusho characters: Kuroda

 Kuroda (黒田, Kuroda) is a professional contract killer who is defeated by Kazemaru.

 Chinpo

 Chinpo (珍宝, Chinpo) is a wanderer and a tournament competitor who is defeated by Rando.

 Musashi

 Musashi (武蔵, Musashi) is a wandering swordsman who hunts down demons.
 Musashi can cloak his spirit energy, allowing him to bypass Kuwabara's high spiritual awareness and remain undetected.
 He carries around a wooden sword capable of killing demons.
 Kuwabara defeats him with his newfound Spirit Sword power.

 Kibano

 Kibano (牙野, Kibano) is a self-proclaimed master of all the world's martial arts.
-He has the power to absorb spirit energy from the environment to increase the size of his muscles.
+He has the power to absorb spirit energy from the environment to enlarge his muscles.
 Yusuke defeats him with clever thinking.

 The Four Beasts

 The Four Beasts (四聖獣, Shiseijū) are four demons who run a criminal organization in a part of the Demon Plane called Demon City (魔街), a haven for criminals.
 To get the Underworld to allow them access to the Human World, the Four Beasts release parasitic insects into the human world, causing them to send Yusuke to their Labyrinth Castle (迷宮城) to stop them.
 The Four Beasts share their names with the four symbols of Chinese astrology.